 OpEx expenses sit within the income accounting category and remain tax-deductible across the entire year.
 The ongoing budgets can work for SaaS subscriptions, direct outsourcing, in a staff augmentation or project-based arrangement.
 Lower costs are sometimes associated with OpEx (not always) because the budgets are relative to short-term spending cycles.

-CapEx vs. OpEx – Mixing the Models
+CapEx vs. OpEx – Mixing the Models for IT Projects

 Accounting departments may also see the move as advantageous because the capitalized aspect of the project remains a depreciable asset while the operational budgets empower the dev teams to work strategically and not against rigid one-off budget allocations.